Barkin Ladi: Climate/Geography

 The rainy season in Barkin Ladi is hot and partially cloudy, whereas the dry season is warm, muggy, and cloudy.
 The average annual temperature is between 54 °F and 90 °F; it is rarely lower or higher than 49 °F or 96 °F.

 The average daily maximum temperature during the 2.7-month hot season, which runs from January 30 to April 21, is above 86 °F. In Barkin Ladi, March is the hottest month of the year with an average high temperature of 90 °F and low temperature of 63 °F. Between July 1 and October 6, or 3.2 months, the average daily maximum temperature falls below 77 °F, marking the start of the chilly season.
 At an average low of 61 °F and high of 74 °F, August is the coldest month of the year in Barkin Ladi.

-Barkin Ladi LGA is 1032 square kilometers in size, with a 21 percent humidity level.
+Barkin Ladi LGA is 1032 square kilometres or 398 square miles in size, with a 21 percent humidity level.
 At Barkin Ladi LGA, the average wind speed is 6 km/h, and the average air temperature is predicted to be 29 °C. Numerous rock formations are also strewn over Barkin Ladi's environment.